Frequently Asked Questions

 How does financial oversight of Surrey Police Service (SPS) work?

-As a legislated requirement, the Board has until November 30, 2020 to present a police service budget to the Surrey City Council for consideration.
-SPS’ financial framework is separate and distinct from the City’s police transition budget, and from the Surrey RCMP’s contract policing budget.
-The Board is only responsible for the development of the SPS’ budget and will table budgets as per legislation.
-The information contained in those budgets needs to be ratified by City Council before being made public.
+As a legislated requirement, the Board has until November 30 of each year to present a police service budget to the Surrey City Council for consideration.
+SPS’s financial framework is separate and distinct from the City’s police transition budget, and from the Surrey RCMP’s contract policing budget.
+The Board is only responsible for the development and oversight of the SPS budget